matthijsgroen/geppetto/README.md

 ## What is Geppetto?

 Geppetto consists of two parts.
-A [desktop application](https://github.com/matthijsgroen/geppetto/releases/latest) to define animated images, and a [JavaScript library](https://github.com/matthijsgroen/geppetto-player) to play them.
+A [web application](https://github.com/matthijsgroen/geppetto/releases/latest) to define animated images, and a [JavaScript library](https://github.com/matthijsgroen/geppetto-player) to play them.

 ## How does it work?